 The Grady Memorial Hospital School of Nursing, chartered in 1898, was the first nursing school in Georgia and served as a cornerstone to the education and training of nurses in the region and across the United States.
-In 1917 the Municipal Training School for Colored Nurses at Grady was chartered, providing nursing education to black nursing students; these two programs were integrated in September 1964.
+In 1917 the Municipal Training School for Colored Nurses at Grady was chartered, providing nursing education to black nursing students.
+These two programs were integrated in September 1964.
 During its tenure of 84 years, the School trained over 4,000 nurses as it grew and developed along with the field of nursing education.
-You can access the Grady School of Nursing Collection Digital Collection online.